-- (c) Full name, address, and telephone number of the qualifying patient's certifying healthcare provider(s); - (d) Full name, date of birth, and address of the qualifying patient's personal caregiver(s), if any; - (e) A statement of whether the qualifying patient will be applying for a hardship cultivation registration; - (f) A copy of the qualifying patient's Massachusetts driver's license, government-issued identification card, or other verifiable identity document acceptable to the Commission, except in the case of a qualifying patient younger than 18 years old who does not have to comply with such requirement; - (g) A non-refundable registration fee.
+- (e) A statement of whether the qualifying patient will be applying for a hardship cultivation registration; - (f) A copy of the qualifying patient's Massachusetts driver's license, government issued identification card, or other verifiable identity document acceptable to the Commission, except in the case of a qualifying patient younger than 18 years old who does not have to comply with such requirement; - (g) A Nonrefundable Registration Fee.
 If the fee poses a verified financial hardship, the qualifying patient may request a waiver of the fee in a form and manner determined by the Commission; - (h) Written acknowledgement of the limitations on his or her authorization to cultivate, possess, and use marijuana for medical purposes in the Commonwealth; - (i) An attestation that the registered qualifying patient shall not engage in the diversion of marijuana and that the patient understands that protections conferred by M.G.L. c.
-94I, for possession of marijuana for medical use are applicable only within Massachusetts; and - (j) Any other information required by the Commission. - (2) A registration card will be valid for one year from the date of issue, and may be renewed, in a form and manner determined by the Commission, which includes, but is not limited to, meeting the requirements in 935 CMR 501.015(A) and (B). - (a) The Commission will accept registration cards validly issued prior to the Program Transfer.
-This registration card will remain valid until its one-year anniversary date or until a new registration card is issued by the Commission, whichever occurs first.
-On the issuance of a new registration card, the holder of the registration card shall destroy any previously issued registration card(s) in a responsible manner. - (3) A qualifying patient who has not received written certification from a physician or a registration card from the Department prior to the effective date of 935 CMR 501.000, must apply for a registration according to the procedures set out in 935 CMR 501.015, unless otherwise provided by the Commission. - (4) After obtaining a registration card, a qualifying patient is responsible for notifying the Commission, in a form and manner determined by the Commission, within five business days after any change to the information that he or she was previously required to submit to the Commission, or after he or she discovers that his or her registration card has been lost or stolen. - (5) A registered qualifying patient must carry his or her registration card at all times while in possession of medical-use marijuana.
+94I, for possession of marijuana for medical use are applicable only within Massachusetts; and - (j) Any other information required by the Commission. - (4) An annual registration card will be valid for one year from the date of issue of the temporary registration card unless otherwise specified by the Commission, and may be renewed, in a form and manner determined by the Commission which includes, but is not limited to, meeting the requirements in 935 CMR 501.015(2) and (3).
+The Commission will accept registration cards validly issued prior to the Program Transfer.
+This registration card will remain valid until its one year anniversary date or until a new registration card is issued by the Commission, whichever occurs first.
+On the issuance of a new registration card, the holder of the registration card shall destroy any previously issued registration card(s) in a responsible manner that would prevent it from being used as a registration or identification card. - (5) A qualifying patient who has not received written certification from a physician or a registration card from the Department prior to December 23, 2018, must apply for a temporary or annual registration according to the procedures set out in 935 CMR 501.015, unless otherwise provided by the Commission. - (6) After obtaining a registration card, a qualifying patient is responsible for notifying the Commission, in a form and manner determined by the Commission, within five business days after any change to the information that he or she was previously required to submit to the Commission, or after he or she discovers that his or her registration card has been lost or stolen. - (7) A registered qualifying patient must carry his or her registration card at all times while in possession of medical use marijuana or MIPs.